Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

 Step 5: Test the Existing Switches

 Before removal, test each switch with your multimeter set to continuity mode.
 The primary and secondary switches (top and middle positions) should show open circuit (infinite resistance) when the door is open and closed circuit (0 ohms) when the door actuator is pressed.
-The monitor switch (bottom position) should show the opposite – closed when door is open, open when actuator is pressed.
+The monitor switch (bottom position) should show the opposite – closed when the door is open, open when the actuator is pressed.

 Step 6: Disconnect Switch Wiring